colorles/Invisible-Recaptcha-Bypass/README.md

  A python Library to bypass any invisible captcha on any site

 ## Getting Started
-put the Recap.py file inside your script and import it
+put the Recap.py file inside your script folder and import it

 ## How To Use
 ```PYTHON